Journal Information

 Biofilm formation assay

 The detection of biofilm formation was performed by microtiter plate assay, using crystal violet on a polystyrene abiotic surface.
-The results were interpreted as previously reported.
-17 First, the isolates were cultured in Tryptone Soy Broth (TSB) overnight, and then 5 µL of these cultures were inoculated in a 96-well-plate containing 195 µL of TSB in each well.
+The results were interpreted as previously reported.17 First, the isolates were cultured in Tryptone Soy Broth (TSB) overnight, and then 5 µL of these cultures were inoculated in a 96-well-plate containing 195 µL of TSB in each well.
 The plate was incubated for 24 h at 37 °C. After the incubation, TSB was removed and the wells were washed three times with Phosphate Buffered Saline (PBS), fixed with formaldehyde 3 %, and stained with crystal violet 1 %.
 The dye was solubilized in ethanol 95 % and the Optical Density (OD) was read in a spectrophotometer with a wavelength of 570 nm.
 This assay was performed in triplicate.

-Detection of mutations in gyrA and parC in gram-negative bacteria (GNB)
+Detection of mutations in gyrA and parC in Gram-negative bacteria (GNB)

 The delafloxacin-resistant GNB were selected to search for mutations in Quinolone Resistance Determining Regions (QRDR).
-The gyrA and parC genes were sequenced by Sanger method using specific primers for the selected isolates.
+The gyrA and parC genes were sequenced by Sanger method using specific primers (Table 2) for the selected isolates.
 Briefly, the amplicons were obtained by PCR and the DNA from PCR products were purified using the extraction kit Gel QIAquick (Qiagen, Courtaboeuf, France) according to manufacturer's instructions.
 The DNA quantification was performed in the NanoVue spectrophotometer (GE Healthcare, Canada) with a wavelength of 260 nm.
 For the sequencing, we used the Big Dye terminator Cycle Sequencing Kit (Applied Biosystems, Foster City, USA) and the run was performed in the ABI 3500 genetic Analyzer (Applied Biosystems, Perkin Elmer, USA) sequencer.

 The sequences obtained were analyzed in the Lasergene software (DNASTAR, Madison, USA) and the mutations analysis were performed using BioEdit® and SnapGene® software.